Database Maintenance Guide

 PostgreSQL Cleanup Configuration

-PostgreSQL doesn’t have automatic TTL deletion like DynamoDB, but ActingWeb stores a ttl_timestamp field that you can use for scheduled cleanup.
-There are three approaches: pg_cron extension, external cron job, or scheduled Lambda/Cloud Function.
+PostgreSQL doesn’t have automatic TTL deletion like DynamoDB, but ActingWeb stores a ttl_timestamp field (indexed by idx_attributes_ttl) that is used for cleanup.

 Option 2: External Cron Job